SSheldon/rust-feeds/README.md

 ## Acknowledgements

+Thanks to:

+ * Francis Gagné for contributing many improvements to the quality of this library, including writing an extensive test suite.
-Thanks to [Corey Farwell](https://rwell.org/) for writing [rust-rss](https://github.com/frewsxcv/rust-rss).
+ * Corey Farwell for writing [rust-rss](https://github.com/frewsxcv/rust-rss).
    This library is a fairly direct port of it to Atom.

 ## License